commanderx16/x16-docs/X16 Reference - 04 - KERNAL.md

 ___
 ##### Function Name: `CLOSE`

 Purpose: Close a logical file
 Call address: $FFC3
-Communication registers: None
+Communication registers: .A
 Preparatory routines: None
 Error returns: None
-Registers affected: .A, .X, .Y
+Registers affected: .A, .X, .Y, .P

+**Description:** `CLOSE` releases resources associated with a logical file number.
+If the associated device is a serial device on the IEC bus or is a simulated serial device such as CMDR-DOS backed by the X16 SD card, and the file was opened with a secondary address, a close command is sent to the device or to CMDR-DOS.
 ___

 #### Memory